 Now, you don't have to.
 There are plenty of very prudent reasons not to want flames shooting up from a pan in your own home.
 If the idea makes you nervous, simply lower the heat to more manageable levels; you won't get the same flavor, but you also won't be attempting something that can be downright scary and potentially dangerous.

 If you are willing to try to do a real stir-fry, flames and all, then you'll want to think through your kitchen ventilation in advance, since it will get incredibly smoky.
 You should probably also read up on kitchen fire safety, so that you're prepared to respond if anything does go wrong.

 Okay, back to the beef.
-At this point, both the wok and oil should be billowing smoke.
-Season the beef all over with salt, and add just enough to the pan that it will sear intensely without steaming itself.
+At this point, both the wok and the oil should be billowing smoke.
+Season the beef all over with salt, and add just enough to the pan so that it sears intensely without steaming itself.
 Spread the pieces evenly so that there's plenty of space around each, and leave the beef alone for 30 seconds or a minute, letting that first side sizzle and char.

 What you'll notice after a few minutes on the platter is that the beef will release juices.
 Those juices are critically important to lomo saltado's sauce, so make sure to keep them.

 With the beef done, it's time to return the wok to the burner and get it smoking-hot again with even more oil.
 And, once again working in batches, sear the red onion.

 You have a very specific goal here: to get some deep browning and char on parts of the onions slices, but still leave them with some lingering crispness.
 A good lomo saltado will not be full of mushy vegetables.
 Instead, they should be crisp-tender when it's complete.

 The key to this texture comes down to two factors.
 The first is the size of the onion and other vegetables; they should be cut thickly enough that there's little risk they'll grow too soft in the time it takes to sear them.